feeduvl/uvl-acceptance-criteria/README.md

 ## REST API

 See [swagger.yaml](../master/swagger.yaml) for details.
-The tool at https://editor.swagger.io/ can be used to render the swagger file.
+[This tool](https://editor.swagger.io/?url=https://raw.githubusercontent.com/feeduvl/uvl-acceptance-criteria/main/swagger.yaml) can be used to render the swagger file.

 ## Method Parameter